-Asked point-blank whether Tyson Fury and Anthony Joshua were indeed in conversations over a UK super-fight, Arum was quick with his reply.
+Asked point-blank whether Tyson Fury and Anthony Joshua were indeed in conversations over a UK super-fight, Arum quickly replied.

-“We can’t do anything until MTK Global (Tyson Fury’s management) gets a firm offer from the site.
+“We can’t do anything until Tyson Fury’s management gets a firm offer from the site.

 WBN had already asked Arum this when speaking to the Top Rank Chairman a few days ago.